Adela of Meissen

 Adela of Meissen (also Adelheid or Adele) (died 23 October 1181) was a Danish Queen consort, spouse of King Sweyn III of Denmark.

+Life

-She was the daughter of Conrad, Margrave of Meissen, and Luitgard of Ravenstein.
+Adela was born in Meissen, northwest of Dresden.
+She was the second-youngest daughter of Conrad, Margrave of Meissen and Luitgard of Ravenstein.
+Her siblings included Otto II, Margrave of Meissen; Theodoric I, Margrave of Lusatia; Dedi III, Margrave of Lusatia and Agnes II, Princess-Abbess of Quedlinburg.

-Adela was born in Meissen.
-She was married to Sweyn in 1152.
-As queen of Denmark, Adela was not popular, but criticized for influencing her spouse to abandon Danish customs in favour of German ones.
+Adela was married to Sweyn III of Denmark in 1152.
+As queen of Denmark, Adela was not popular and was criticized for influencing her spouse to abandon Danish customs in favour of German ones.

-Widowed in 1157, she married count Adalbert III of Ballenstedt.
+Widowed in 1157, she remarried to count Adalbert III of Ballenstedt.